Editora

 Projects

 VS Code single-folder workspaces: a root folder plus its own saved session (open files, layout, folds), shown as a filterable file tree.
+Scaffold one from a template, and commit settings the whole team gets.

 Bookmarks & notes